 What are the best essential oils to start with?

-The most common essential oils that everyone should have stored in their personal medicine cabinet include the following:
+Some people ask for a list of essential oils before they realize how many essential oils exist.
+The most common essential oils that I believe everyone should have stored in their personal medicine cabinet include the following:

 - Lavender: heals burns, cuts, rashes, stings, reduces anxiety and promotes restful sleep.